Tāneatua Branch: Extension to Opotiki and Gisborne

 Some construction work was carried out beyond Tāneatua towards Opotiki in 1928, and an opening ceremony was held for the new line (the ECMT) in Tauranga on 28 March 1928.
 When the Minister of Public Works Bob Semple turned the first sod for building the Paeroa–Pokeno Line on 28 January 1938, it was said that the proposed 47 km line would shorten the distance from Auckland to towns on the ECMT by nearly 80 km.
 Work was stopped in July 1928 when the Government of the day transferred the construction workers to the Rotorua-Taupo line which it had just approved the construction of.
 As late as 1939 £45,000 was provided for extension from Taneatua to Opotiki.

 Various routes were investigated and surveyed to link the difficult section between Tāneatua and Moutohora, but all were found to be difficult and expensive.
 Following the Great Depression, the Second World War and the greater availability of road vehicles in the period after the war, the proposal was dropped and Tāneatua remained the eastern terminus of the railway line in the Bay of Plenty.
 Gisborne was subsequently linked to the south with Wellington by way of Napier and Palmerston North with the Palmerston North – Gisborne Line in 1942.
 The isolated Gisborne Section line became the Moutohora Branch line, which closed in 1959.

 Extension to Whakatane

 NZR proposed extending the branch to Whakatane from the Whakatane West railway station to a new terminus across the Whakatāne River.
 The proposal never eventuated.

+Signalling

+From when the line opened until the 21 July 1960, the line operated under Open section meaning for a train to enter the section and proceed between two stations, they would need authority from Train control in the form of a Train Advice.
+On the 21 July 1960, a C.T.C (Centralized Traffic Control) Office was established at Edgecumbe to control train movements from the Awakaponga up departures D8RA-D8RB (slotted control with Tauranga C.T.C),Awakaponga-Awakeri, Awakaponga-Kawerau, Kawerau-Murupara.
+When C.T.C was in use ststions Awakeri and Edgecumbe were separately interlocked ststion using searchlight signals and motor points.
+Switchlocks were used to lock sidings as well the dairy siding at Edgecumbe.
+Local control panels were provided at each end of stations for shunting or train running purposes.
+The Fletcher Mill road siding at Edgecumbe was protected by a padlocked stop block.

+The C.T.C machine used was manufactured by Westinghouse Brake And Signal Co; and was in use up until May 1990 when it was taken out of service replaced by Automatic Signalling (A.S) between Awakaponga and Kawerau, and TWC (Track Warrant Control) on the Taneatua and Murupara lines.
+Edgecumbe and Awakeri became Sidings along with the Bay milk products sidings, with Taneatua being the only actual station.

+Edgecumbe, dairy co.
+Siding and Awakeri siding use frame lever points locked with an A.S padlock for points from main to siding/s.